A Practical Guide to Managing Doctors in Difficulty and Difficult Behaviour

 Follow the conference on Twitter #DrsinDifficulty

-This conference aimed at senior clinicians, clinical directors, medical directors and clinical leads, focuses on managing and supporting doctors in difficulty and difficult doctors.
-Managing colleagues in difficulty and doctors with difficult behavior was seen to be the most challenging element of a Clinical Directors role*.
+This conference aimed at senior clinicians, clinical directors, responsible officers, medical directors and clinical leads, focuses on managing and supporting doctors in difficulty and difficult doctors.
+Managing colleagues in difficulty and doctors with difficult behavior was seen to be the most challenging element of a Clinical or Medical Directors role*.
 This conference aims to support you to identify concerns early, diagnose the issues, and ensure effective intervention and support doctors who are experiencing difficulty or demonstrating difficult behaviors.

 “We take concerns raised about a doctor’s behaviour, health or performance seriously” GMC 2018

 “We receive several thousand concerns every year…

 - poor performance